 Highlighting a social taboo that still exists in the rural parts of Pakistan and common with the Pushtuns, the concept of “Waani” is undeniably there, and that is what drama serial Sammi showed along with gender discrimination.
 Depicting the “Waani” concept, the storyline revolves around the journey of Sammi, a young girl who is sold off by her family to the Chaudhry family where her brother had killed her fiancé.
 Sammi also deals with other reality based issues with other characters within the same plot.
 Sammi received critical appreciation for its story and heartrending characters and is a great watch to familiarize with issues faced by the rural citizens of this country.

 Khaani is a drama about two characters that are North and South.
 Sana Javed who plays Khaani comes from a close-knit humble family and Feroze Khan as Mir Hadi is the bad boy from an affluent political family.
 What happens next as their worlds collide with anger, fear and possibly redemption?
 You’ll have to watch Khaani to find out more.
-But Khaani is an extremely popular drama serial right now and is receiving mileage and applause for gaining a TRP rating of 5.4 – the highest for any show and is increasing in numbers for being the most watched drama serial.
+But Khaani is an extremely popular and one of the best drama serials of Pakistan right now and is receiving mileage and applause for gaining a TRP rating of 5.4 – the highest for any show and is increasing in numbers for being the most watched Pakistani drama serial.

 Produced by Humayun Saeed and Shahzad Nasib, Sun Yaara stars Junaid Khan and Hira Salman in the lead and is a story about two families who are all set to meet at a wedding.
 Junaid’s character Talal has deep affection for Roshanay played by Hira, however he is unable to express his feelings for her and therefore keeps them hidden under a layer of anger and a recluse nature.
 The last episode of Sun Yaara had 2.8 million views on Youtube and for the sentimental values of the characters in a nutshell.